MITHaystack/VDAS/doc/index.rst

 Welcome to the Mark6 website!
 This is where you can find answers to all things related to the Mark6 VLBI Data Acquisition System.
-If you have any questions or comments, we would love to hear from you.
+If you have any questions, comments or suggestions, we would love to hear from you!
 Please email us: del@haystack.mit.edu.

 The Mark6 VLBI Data Acquisition System is the next generation, high speed VLBI Data Acquisition System (DAS) jointly developed by